 - For video, you can externally host a video on youtube or any other platform while providing the link on your website.

-- If you wish to play videos on your site, you can use lossless or Zip compression for the video.’
+- If you wish to play videos on your site, you should lose quality video recording software for lossless or Zip compression for the video.

 3. HTTP Requests

 - CSS sprites is a technique to combine several images into a single image so the browser won’t be sending different requests to the server for each image but rather will send a single request.
-You can use an online tool like CSS Sprites to do this.
+You can use an online tool like Toptal’s CSS Sprites Generator & CSS Sprites to do this.

 - Basically, reduce the total no. of files a user will have to download to access a webpage.

 Browser stores frequently used data in cached memory so that the next you visit the site, it doesn’t have to load all the data and thus reducing your website’s loading speed.
 So, enable caching for your site.
 So, doing a Brave vs DuckDuckGo comparison, you can assess how each browser handles caching mechanisms and apply the most suitable caching settings to optimize your website’s performance across various platforms.